Skip to main content

 Is it normal for tick bites to itch?

 Itchiness after a tick bite can last for days or even weeks.
-If you experience severe itchiness, it could be an allergic reaction – vybe treats those as well.
+If your tick bite itches days later, that’s still typically normal healing.
+However, you should pay attention to what’s happening around the bite itself.
+If the itching is accompanied by spreading redness, warmth, swelling, or any discharge, those are signs that the site may be infected and worth a trip to an urgent care.
+If you experience severe itchiness, it could be an allergic reaction — vybe treats those as well.

 Should I go to urgent care for a tick bite?